FumaGuma/Photomath/README.md

 First are the open CV image processing tools which is located in imageproc.py.
 Pass the image of the equation to the imageproc.cropped_dataset to get the array of cropped symbols.
 You can fine tune the function with dilate_multiplier parameter if the symbols are too partitioned and minimum_area parameter if background noise is being recognized as a symbol.

-The second part is the trained convolutional network model.
-The training was done using two publicly available datasets.

 Basic Handwritten Math Symbols Dataset<br/>
 https://github.com/wblachowski/bhmsds